-Established in 2015, R-Logitech is formed from existing international businesses, each with strong track records in logistics and technology.
-Through the group we manage ports and terminals and provide global logistics, transportation, technology and procurement solutions.
+Established in 2015, R-Logitech is formed from existing international businesses, each with strong track records.
+Through the Group we manage ports and terminals and provide global logistics, transportation, technology and infrastructure solutions.

 R-Logitech has networks across the natural resources sector including in developing regions.
-We deliver flexible logistics and technology solutions and are strategically located in a number of coastal and inland sites in Africa and Asia.
-We provide reliable, cost effective, services by leveraging our physical presence and local knowledge with commercial and technical expertise from our European offices in Paris, Vienna, London and Monaco.
+We deliver flexible infrastructure and logistics solutions and are strategically located in a number of coastal and inland sites in Europe, Africa and Asia.
+We provide reliable, cost effective services by leveraging our physical presence and local knowledge with commercial and technical expertise from our international offices.

 Our value offer is underpinned by reliability, cost competitiveness and our ability to provide scalable solutions tailored to meet the needs of our customers.
-We maintain high standards as required by our blue chip international clients and provide services to NATO member states, mining and oil companies, agricultural businesses, International Non-Government Agencies (NGOs) and the UN.
+We maintain high standards as required by our blue chip international clients and provide services to shipping lines, NATO member states, mining and oil companies, agricultural businesses, International Non-Government Agencies (NGOs) and the UN.

-Headquartered in Monaco, we are part of Monaco Resources Group - a global firm specialising in natural resources with a diversified asset base that spans metals and minerals, agribusiness, energy, logistics & technology and finance.
+Headquartered in Monaco, we are part of Monaco Resources Group - a global firm specialising in natural resources with a diversified asset base that spans metals and minerals, agribusiness, energy, infrastructure & logistics and finance.

-R-LOGITECH AT A GLANCE
+AT A GLANCE